How much should you expect to pay for a cremation service in 2022?

-So, what should you expect to pay for a cremation service as we come towards the end of 2019?
-Are cremation prices going to go down in 2020 as more funeral homes install crematories?
-A simple cremation service costs between $800 and $3,000 today.
+So, what should you expect to pay for a cremation service in 2022?
+Are cremation prices going to go down as more funeral homes install crematories?
+A simple cremation service costs between $600 and $3,000 today.
 The disparity in this price range is largely due to which cremation service provider you select.
 All funeral homes have a basic cremation [direct cremation] on their General Price List (GPL).
 The price differs by the provider, often based upon their overhead and profit margins.

 Click on the city link to call the DFS Memorials provider.